OpenTidalFarm/virtual/ovf/README.md

 These scripts create an Open Visualization Format (OVF) image for running FEniCS inside a virtual machine.
-The image is targeted at users who are trying FEniCS for the first time, and for the use of FEniCS is courses.
+The image is targeted at users who are trying FEniCS for the first time, and for FEniCS-based educational courses.

-*The latest OVF image can be always be downloaded from
+*We maintain an up-to-date OVF image that can be always be downloaded from
 <http://fenicsproject.org/pub/virtual/fenics-latest.ova>*

 ## Using the FEniCS virtual machine image